akostrik/stage_telegram_python/README.md

 ## The limitations related to OpenAI
 Gpt-4 :
-- treats about 5 requests per minute and respesents the lowest part of the appliation,
+- treats about 5 requests per minute and represents the slowest part of the application,
 - doesn't provide always the analysis of high-quality,
 - is paying.